DasNaCl/csc/popl/revs/rebuttal.md

 > The monitor composition simply runs both monitors, which is not optimal.

 While optimality may be interesting, it is also orthogonal to the goal of the paper, which cares about doing the correct thing.
-Subsequent work can optimize this, if necessary.
+Subsequent work can optimise this, if necessary.

 > Why is the monitor composition interesting?
 It is also unclear how the monitor connects tightly to later sections of the paper.